jim-b/ECCSI-SAKKE/README.md

 it's something to do with the curve type?
 Anyone got any ideas I'd be keen to hear.

+Update 16/07/2021:
+Sorted out some memory leaks, mainly related the use of BN_CTX_start and other tidy ups.

 Overview
 --------
     This code performs the ECCSI/ Sakke dialogs as defined in RFCs 6507-6508.